LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/joins.rst.txt

 .. index:: ! join

 A **join** combines two tables into one result set.
-We can use joins when wanting to query two tables at the same time.
+We can use joins when we want to query two tables at the same time.
 Whenever we join two tables, we have to specify the condition upon which the tables need to be joined.

 In SQL, there are four different types of joins: